JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q61379" title="Searcy" aliases="eastern North America">
 <param ve-entity eid="Q61379" title="Searcy" aliases="eastern North America">
 <param ve-entity eid="Q490360" title="Hickory Country" aliases="eastern North America">
-The discussion of sunflowers in Hernández’s _Nova plantarum_ muddies debates among scientists about when humans used domesticated sunflowers in parts of the southwestern United States and Mexico, and whether they were cultivated independently there.[^ref9] A charred seed was recovered at San Andrés archaeological site in Tabasco, Mexico.
+The discussion of sunflowers in Hernández’s _Nova plantarum_ complicates debates among scientists about when humans used domesticated sunflowers in parts of the southwestern United States and Mexico, and whether they were cultivated independently there.[^ref9] A charred seed was recovered at San Andrés archaeological site in Tabasco, Mexico.
 Although some scientists identified the seed as coming from _H. annuus_, others argued that it may have come from a bottle gourd.[^ref10] Expanding on that archeological research, genomic studies of modern domesticated and wild sunflowers have linked the plants to a common ancestor, which was cultivated at an independent domestication center, along with pepo squash, marshelder, and chenopod, in <span data-click-map-flyto="37.347878, -89.590292">eastern North America</span>.[^ref11] For those reasons, several botanists have argued that _H. annuus_ was brought to Mexico via North American trade routes, possibly by Spanish colonizers.[^ref12]
 <param ve-map prefer-geojson center="Q80914" title="San Antonio cave, Tobasco, Mexico" zoom="6.5" show-label="true">

 ### “I’ll Follow the Sun”: Heliotropism as Myth and Metaphor